 Try adding one or more of these to change up the flavors and textures of your salad.

-- Bell peppers, carrots, artichoke hearts or roasted red peppers
+- Add more veggies.
+Try bell peppers, carrots, artichoke hearts or roasted red peppers.

-The dressing can be made ahead and stored in an airtight container in the refrigerator for up to 2 weeks.
+The dressing can be made ahead and stored in an airtight container, such as a mason jar, in the refrigerator for up to 2 weeks.
 If the olive oil separates and solidifies, let the dressing come to room temperature and then shake or whisk to recombine.

 More Delicious Salad Recipes